tlubbers/ntbk-data-comm/chp_1_it375.md

 * Medium
 * Protocol

-A *protocol* is a set of rules that govern data communications.
+A *Protocol* is a set of rules that govern data communications.
 It represents an agreement between the communicating devices.
 Without a protocol, two devices may be connected but not communicating, just as a person speaking French cannot be understood by a person who speaks only Japanese.

 ### Data Flow